qzcool/startupideas/manuscript/chapter1.md

 ![Udacity Code Review](images/chapter1/4_UdacityCodeReview.png)

-There are multiple levels of programmers, the raise of one level always means a magnitude of hard effort.
+There are multiple levels of programmers, the upgrade of one level always means a magnitude of hard effort.
 Based on the Dunning–Kruger effect, only the Basic and Extraordinary programmers are the happiest.
 Extraordinary programmers are masters who have overcome all major issues in coding and usually we call then the BDFL of some technology or an experienced full-stack engineer.
 Basic programmers are forks just be able to achieve a functionality using 'hard code' or Procedure Oriented Programming (Most even don't know what this concept means!), they are just amazed by the power of coding and have not met upfront issues like reusability.

 ![Dunning–Kruger Effect](images/chapter1/4_DunningKrugerEffect.jpeg)